sheriecarter/public-library-app/README.md

 * A Many-to-Many database relationship: Users, Libraries, Library Users
 * "Skinny" controllers

+### Getting Started

+Do not fork and clone this repo, as you will be creating a new Rails project.

 ####Part 1: [Users & Auth](1_users_and_auth.md)
 Solution branch: `1_users_and_auth`